The North Face Ultra 110 GTX

 The North Face may label the Ultra 110 GTX as a trail runner, but we disagree.
 It’s too hot and weighs too much for serious running, but happens to be one of the most well-rounded hiking models we’ve tested.
 All in all, this is a very comfortable shoe—we’ve worn it on numerous all-day hikes and have loaded it down with 35+ pounds of backpacking gear without complaints from my feet.
 The ESS shank underfoot helps take the sting out of a rough trail and sharp rocks, and the substantial TPU toe cap is thick and quite large for a hiking shoe.
 In many ways, it feels like a low-top version of a midweight boot (although it doesn’t take as long to break in).
 Those who like a light and nimble design may prefer something like the Salomon X Ultra 3, but The North Face is the better option for heavy loads and technical trails.

-My men’s size 9 weighs in at 1 pound 14.8 ounces for the pair, which puts the Ultra 110 on the heavy end of the hiking shoe spectrum.
-For reference, the Salomon X Ultra 3 GTX undercuts it by nearly 5 ounces at 1 pound 10 ounces.
-However, the Ultra 110 is competitive with many popular models: Keen’s Targhee III Low WP weighs exactly the same at 1 pound 14.8 ounces, and Merrell’s Moab 2 WP is heavier at 2 pounds 1 ounce.
-And those shoes feel fairly clunky by comparison—the Ultra 110s trail running roots give it a more athletic feel.
-Fast and light travelers will be happier with the X Ultra or a true lightweight trail runner like the Saucony Peregrine (1 pound 4 ounces).
+My men’s size 9 weighs in at 1 pound 14.8 ounces for the pair, an ounce heavier than the listed weight, which puts the Ultra 110 on the heavy end of the hiking shoe spectrum.
+For reference, the Salomon X Ultra 3 GTX undercuts it by 3 ounces at 1 pound 10.8 ounces.
+However, the Ultra 110 is competitive with many popular models: Keen’s Targhee III Low WP is similar at 1 pound 14.8 ounces, and Merrell’s Moab 2 WP is heavier at 2 pounds 1 ounce.
+And those shoes feel fairly clunky by comparison—the Ultra 110's trail-running roots give it a more athletic feel.
+Fast and light travelers will be happier with the X Ultra or a true lightweight trail runner like the Saucony Peregrine ISO (1 pound 5 ounces).
 But we think the weight is a fair tradeoff for The North Face’s level of protection, comfort, and support.

 A significant change from the previous Ultra 109 to the current 110 is the outsole design.
 The 109 provided decent traction, but our tread wore down very quickly on the granite and rough trails in Washington’s Central and North Cascades.
-The new design, on the other hand, has proven to be much more long lasting.
-With over six months of use, there’s still plenty of tread left and the performance has been solid throughout its life.
+The updated design, on the other hand, has proven to be much more long-lasting.
+With over six months of use, there’s still plenty of tread left, and the performance has been solid throughout its life.
 The tacky rubber grips very well on rock, the aggressive lugs dig in nicely on both soft ground and hardpack, and we’ve even found them to offer reliable traction in snow.
-The Salomon X Ultra 3 still is the class leader in all-around traction, but the Ultra 110 is very close behind.
+The Salomon X Ultra 3 GTX still is the class leader in all-around traction, but the Ultra 110 is very close behind.